Jadsabbagh/Mandelbrot-Set-Visualization/README.md

 I have always been fascinated by the beauty hidden within mathematics, especially the way simple rules can generate incredibly complex patterns.
 The Mandelbrot set captured my curiosity because it combines **complex numbers, iteration, and fractals** in a way that is both visually stunning and mathematically profound.

-I started this project not just to visualize the Mandelbrot set, but also to **challenge myself as a programmer**: to write clean, reusable code, explore performance considerations, and understand how mathematical concepts translate into visual output.
-Each iteration, each pixel, and each color choice became an opportunity to **experiment, observe, and learn**.
+I started this project not just to visualize the this set, but also to **challenge myself as a programmer**: to write clean, reusable code and understand how **abstract math and can reach tangible results**

-Through this project, I wanted to bridge the gap between **abstract math and tangible results**, gaining hands-on experience in both computer science and mathematical exploration.
-It was as much about discovering the patterns within the Mandelbrot set as it was about discovering **how I approach problems, iterate on solutions, and reflect on my learning process**.

 ---